sasukeh/fta-devops-iac/faq.md

 Yes, But there requires a deployment to the subscription and not to the resource group.
 This approach is used in blueprints for example.
 For less complex deployments you would typically deploy all your resources into one resource group which would be pre provisioned using PowerShell, CLI or Azure Pipelines

 ## Can I assign permissions in an arm template
-No
+No. However, by using [deployment scripts in template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template?tabs=CLI) (preview).
+You can manage users and create objects in Azure AD.

 ## How do I share common templates with my team or end users
 There are several options.
 The portal has a builtin template gallery to share tempaltes across your tennant.
 You could manage deployents entirely thorough Azure DevOps or another orchestrator.
 You could build you custom deployment solution using a private repository alternatively Github is a great way for sharing template with external users.

-## When should I use blueprints vs standalone ARM templates?
+## When should I use Blueprints vs standalone ARM templates?
+You should start with the standalone ARM templates at the begining.
+Once feel comfortable wiht the ARM templates, you may move to Blueprints.
+The Blueprints combined role and policy assignments together with ARM templates and Resource Groups to define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.

 ## Any Anitpatterns I should be aware of?